Tristan1918/Factors-affecting-student-GPA/README.md

 -	**Major**: Major in which the student is studying.
 -	**PartTimeJob**: the students has a part-time job or not (Yes or No).
 -	**ExtraCurricularActivities**: the students participates in extracurricular activities or not (Yes or No).

+## Tools and technologies applied
+In this project, we will use Google Colab and Python 3 programming language.

 ## The main goals
 Identify factors influencing student GPA based on characteristics collected in the dataset.